 In March 2020, the World Health Organization declared the outbreak of Coronavirus Disease 2019 ("COVID-19"), a disease caused by a novel strain of coronavirus, a global pandemic.
-As a provider of health care services, the Company has been and will continue to be affected by the public health and economic effects of the COVID-19 pandemic.
+As a provider of healthcare services, the Company has been and may continue to be affected by the public health and economic effects of the COVID-19 pandemic.